Connect With Us On Instagram

 People will often quote the elbow as the second most painful region to be tattooed.
 It’s second only to the armpit.

-Yet for me personally, the elbow wasn’t as bad as the inner elbow.
-That dip in the front of the arm below the biceps called the ante cubital fossa.
+Yet, for me personally, the elbow wasn’t as bad as the inner elbow.
+That dip on the front of the arm below the biceps, that’s called the ante cubital fossa.

 The ante cubital fossa is where the veins are that are used for taking blood samples.
 The ante cubital fossa hurt like a m****r f****r.

-The second my tattooist begun to tattoo my ante cubital fossa, I started swelling almost immediately.
-And I’ve always found that the spots that begin to swell before the tattooist is finished are the most painful in my experience.
+The second my tattooist begun to tattoo my ante cubital fossa (elbow ditch), I started swelling almost immediately.
+And I’ve always found that the spots that begin to swell, before the tattooist is finished, are the most painful for me.

-With that said there are creams and sprays available for those who are sensitive to pain.
-They often contain lidocaine and should only be used under the guidance of experienced professionals.
+With that said, there are creams and sprays available for those who are sensitive to pain.
+They often contain lidocaine and should only be used under the guidance of experienced tattoo professionals.

 Using a tattoo numbing cream is not cheating